 Alberto Brogliato and Federico Traverso founded their design studio in 2014 after studying architecture and deepening their knowledge of the art of glass blowing and working with traditional Japanese ceramics. & quot; No time, no space & quot; is the claim that summarizes the soul and vision of the studio: the creation of objects with a timeless design that adapt to different contexts.

 BrogliatoTraverso has collaborated with companies such as Magis, Cappellini, Guzzini, Infiniti.
 The studio has won numerous international awards, including the Red Dot Design Award, the German Design Award, the IF Design Award, and the Good Design Award.

-Caine Heintzman is a designer exploring various media while applying rigorous research of materials, technical knowledge, and a comprehensive understanding of lighting technology for ingenious practice.
+Caine Heintzman is a designer who explores diverse media while applying rigorous materials research, technical knowledge, and a comprehensive understanding of lighting technology to achieve ingenious practice.

 His training at ECUAD and at the Kunsthochschule Berlin Weissensee has allowed him to perfect a methodical process in which he interrogates the relationship between the functional art object and the space to design in a way that accentuates the urbanized environment.

 While his art is sculptural, emphasizing modularity, repetitive forms can be observed to demonstrate an industrial elegance that is characteristic of his proposal.

 Carlo Colombo is considered one of the most important Italian architects and designers on the international scene.